Skip to main content

 The ESPR establishes the DPP concept at the framework level.
 Each delegated act then specifies the data model for that product category: which data fields are mandatory, what formats are accepted, how the passport must be accessed (typically via a QR code or GS1 Digital Link), and what verification is required.

 This means your DPP infrastructure needs to be flexible.
-A textile DPP will look different from an electronics DPP.
+A textile DPP will look different from a steel DPP.
 If you manufacture across categories, you need a system that can handle multiple data models without requiring a complete rebuild for each delegated act.
 See our DPP requirements checklist for a cross-category overview.

 How to Prepare Before a Delegated Act Is Finalized